microsoft/Project-Yellowstone-Documentation/business-central/powerbi-finance.md

 | Aged Receivables (Back Dating) | TODO | [Aged Receivables (Back Dating) Report](#aged-receivables-back-dating-report) |
 | Aged Payables (Back Dating) | TODO | [Aged Payables (Back Dating) Report](#aged-payables-back-dating-report) |

-### Finance overview Report
+### Finance Overview Report

-The _Financial overview_ is designed to provide a comprehensive snapshot of an organization's financial health and performance.
+The _Financial Overview_ is designed to provide a comprehensive snapshot of an organization's financial health and performance.
 This dashboard displays key financial metrics (KPIs) to give stakeholders a clear view of revenue, cost management, profitability, and financial stability.
 The Finance overview is typically used in the following scenarios:

 - Executive Decision-Making: Helping executives and senior management make informed strategic decisions by providing a high-level view of the financial status.
 - Financial Analysis: Supports financial analysts in assessing trends, identifying anomalies, and making data-driven recommendations for improvements.